About

 A Little off the Top

 Rockweed has the amazing ability to regrow from its holdfast.
-Think of your lawn, you mow it every so often and it continues to grow back.
-Taking the top layer allows more sunlight and nutrients into the bed, which keeps the seaweed healthy and growing year after year.
+A light pruning allows more sunlight and nutrients into the bed, which keeps the seaweed healthy and growing year after year.